 ISO27001 is a recognised international standard for managing risk to the security of information that is held by an organisation.
 It is a specification for an information security management system (ISMS) which is an approach to managing and protecting company information in terms of confidentiality, integrity and availability.
-To become certified, an independent certification body needs to confirm that the business has implemented an Information Security Management System compliant with ISO 27001.
-The Group is currently working towards certification, aiming to complete this during 2018.
+Westfield Health achieved certification to this standard in May 2018 through an independent certification body and continue to audit these processes.